Kidoz-SDK/kidoz-mobile-sdk/Mediation/AdMob Adapter/README.md

 </p>

 ## Important note:
 While mapping the Kidoz Ad unit on Admob, it is highly recommended to run some JSON validator on the parameters passed to the Class name (AppID and Token).
-This method may minimize parsing mistakes that may rise on initial connection.
+This method may minimize parsing mistakes that may arise on initial connection.